Capo80/LearingFileSystems/OneFileFS/README.md

 - file permissions do not work
 - there is too little information in the inode and some of it is not updated properly

-The objective of this FS was to understand how to link the operations and how to interact with the undelying block device, so i feel like the current state is a good stopping point.
+The objective of this FS was to understand how to link the operations and how to interact with the underlying block device, so i feel like the current state is a good stopping point.

 ## Description